mignemenzo/fitness-analytics-platform/README_miguel.md

 ### Dashboard Design

-For a detailed overview of the dashboard design, including KPIs, visualizations, and data model, please refer to the **[Power BI Dashboard Design Document](docs/PowerBI_Dashboard_Design.md)**.
+For a detailed overview of the dashboard design, including KPIs, visualizations, and data model, please refer to the attached power BI PDF.
+The file is too large so I cannot upload it, but I can provide it upon request.

 ---